 A safe haven for children, in the middle of chaos and disaster

-A disaster turns children’s lives upside down.
-Whether it’s a cyclone in Vanuatu, conflict in Syria or a bushfire in Tasmania, emergencies can be a scary time for kids.
+A disaster turns a child’s life upside down.
+Whether it’s a volcanic eruption and tsunami in Tonga, conflict and displacement in Ukraine, or floods and fires in Australia, emergencies can be a scary time for kids.

 They can find themselves living miles away from where they grew up.
 Often, they will have seen death and destruction.
 Their home might be replaced with a tent and their school might be a distant memory.
 Their whole life, for now at least, completely changed.